 Choosing a Conventional Mortgage: Information for Home Buyers

-When researching a conventional mortgage, it may initially seem as though a government-backed option, like an FHA or USDA loan, is the better choice.
-However, the rates and terms of a conventional mortgage can be a better option for some borrowers, especially those who have saved for a down payment in order to afford a home.
-The following information details what home buyers should know when considering a conventional mortgage.
+When researching a conventional mortgage, it may initially seem like a government-backed option, like an FHA or USDA loan, is the better choice.
+However, the rates and terms of a conventional mortgage can be a better option for some borrowers, especially those who have saved for a down payment in order to afford a home—the following information details what home buyers should know when considering a conventional mortgage.

 How Conventional Mortgages Have Changed

 It's important for buyers to first understand the basics of a conventional mortgage before shopping around.
 These loans have never been backed by the government, meaning a lender has to take full responsibility if a buyer is unable to make their monthly payments.
 However, the standards of a conventional loan have changed as a result of the FHA loan gaining so much traction in the market.
 Before, a lender might only approve a conventional loan from a borrower with a down payment of 15% or more.
 Now, they may approve a loan with as little as a 3% down payment in order to compete with the 3.5% down payment minimum of an FHA.

 Despite the relaxation of the down payment minimums, the terms for a conventional mortgage are generally more stringent.
 Borrowers should have a relatively high credit score and a relatively low debt-to-income ratio (DTI).
 The minimum is usually 620 for credit and under 50% for a DTI, but lenders may want to see better numbers.

 PMI Is Typically Required Until the Homeowner Reaches 20% Equity